Prepare for a successful transition to NDSU by getting ready to register for classes and attending Orientation.

 Make a Reservation

-• Instructions for making a reservation will be sent to your email on October 20.
+• Instructions for making a reservation will be sent to your email.
 Please contact ndsu.admission@ndsu.edu with questions.

 Complete You Belong Here Modules

-• The required You Belong Here's seven modules have essential information important to all students.
-Complete the modules before you attend Orientation or the virtual panel because your experience will build on what you learn in the modules.
+• You Belong Here's seven modules have essential information impotant to all students.
+Complete the modules before your class registration appointment.

 Step 4: